vdice/spin-docs/content/v1/contributing-docs.md

 ### 6.7 Checking Your Content - Preview a Documentation Page on Localhost

-You can host your changes to the developer documentation on your own machine (localhost) by using the following `spin` commands:
+You can host your changes to the documentation on your own machine (localhost) by using the following `spin` commands:

 <!-- @selectiveCpy -->